 Eric Williamson, MD - Los Angeles, CA

-Dr. Williamson moved to Los Angeles to join the University of California, Los Angeles (UCLA) faculty as an Associate Professor in 2019 and serve as Director of the West Los Angeles VA Hospital's MS Regional Program.
-He earned his medical school degree from Ohio State University's College of Medicine in 2007.
-Thereafter, Dr. Williamson pursued a residency at the University of Chicago before completing a neuroimmunology fellowship at the University of Southern California and then serving on the faculty at the University of Pennsylvania, where he previously directed the Philadelphia VA MS Regional Program.
-While Dr. Williamson’s primary focus is patient care, he is also intimately involved in trials and clinical research efforts to better treat patients with MS and like diseases, serving as an investigator and examiner in a number of research studies.
-He has particular interest and expertise in conditions such as neuromyelitis optica, transverse myelitis, and infectious central nervous system diseases.
-Dr. Williamson's research interests have helped to better characterize and examine the potential risks and benefits of neuro-immune therapies.
-He has and continues to conduct research, lecture on, and write about a number of topics related to MS. These topics include infections encountered in demyelinating disease, vaccinations in MS, and how the use of monoclonal antibodies and other novel therapies in central nervous system illness may impact cancer biology.
+Dr. Williamson is a Professor of Neurology at the University of California, Los Angeles (UCLA) and Director of the West Los Angeles VA Hospital's MS Regional Specialty Program, where he also serves as deputy Chief of the Neurology Department.
+He earned his undergraduate and medical school degrees from The Ohio State University.
+Thereafter, Dr. Williamson pursued a residency at the University of Chicago before completing a neuroimmunology fellowship at the University of Southern California and then serving on faculty at the University of Pennsylvania, where he previously established and directed the Philadelphia VA’s MS Regional Specialty Program.
+While Dr. Williamson’s primary focus is patient care, he is also intimately involved in teaching trainees neurology and in clinical research efforts to better treat people with MS and like diseases.
+He has particular interest and expertise in conditions such as neuromyelitis optica, transverse myelitis, and infectious central nervous system diseases, which he has written and lectured about extensively.
+Dr. Williamson's ongoing research interests help to better characterize and examine the potential risks and benefits of neuro-immune therapies and to establish new treatments for neuroimmune illnesses.

 Gregory Wu

 Dr. Wu is an Associate Professor in Neurology as well as in Pathology and Immunology at Washington University in St. Louis.
 He is a clinician and clinical research investigator with a laboratory dedicated to understanding the regulation of adaptive immune responses in the central nervous system during health and disease.
-He is currently focused on the role of two cell populations – B cells and microglia – that are highly relevant to the pathogenesis of MS, in large part due to their antigen presentation and regulation of CD4 T cell-mediated immunity.
 While his lab utilizes an animal system (EAE) to analyze distinct contributions of various antigen presenting cells, Dr. Wu also specializes in understanding the underlying mechanisms of disease-modifying therapies for MS. He is one of four clinicians caring for over 2,000 MS patients at the John L. Trotter MS Center and is the Director of the MS Regional Program at the St. Louis VA Hospital.
 He has been the site PI for several phase IV clinical trials in MS at Washington University in St. Louis.
 His basic science and clinical research has been funded by the NIH, National MS Society, Doris Duke Foundation, Barnes Jewish Foundation, and Hope Center for Neurologic Diseases.

 Islam Zaydan